9 Tech-Savvy Tips for Safe Web Surfing

 5. Don’t open every email.
 If you get an email from a source you don’t know and trust, delete it – especially if there are files attached.
 Opening executable files can start a new process within the computer that can wreck your entire system.
 Once the process starts, you will often be helpless to stop it.

 6. Frequently clean your cache and cookies.
 This not only helps protect your privacy while you are surfing the web, but it also clears up space on your computer.
-Having less in your cache and less cookies helps your browser run more efficiently as well.
+Having less in your cache and fewer cookies help your browser run more efficiently as well.

 8. Shop Smart to Stay Safe Online: When shopping online, whether you are shopping for gifts from an e-commerce site or shopping for computer security and antivirus programs, only shop from merchants that you know and trust.
 This eliminates the risk that someone will steal your credit card or, even worse, steal your identity.